raganwald/raganwald.github.com/_posts/2018-12-27-oware-ayoayo.md

 ---
-title: "Playing Ayoayo/Oware in JavaScript"
+title: "Playing Ayoayo"
 tags: [recursion,allonge,noindex]
 ---

 [![Natural Mancala Game](/assets/images/ayoayo/1.jpg)](https://www.flickr.com/photos/candiedwomanire/104320826)

 > [Oware] is an abstract strategy game among the [Mancala] family of board games (pit and pebble games) played worldwide with slight variations as to the layout of the game, number of players and strategy of play.
+>
-Its origin is uncertain[2] but it is widely believed to be of Ashanti origin.
+> Its origin is uncertain, but it is widely believed to be of Ashanti origin.
 Played in the Ashanti Region and throughout the Caribbean, Oware and its variants have many names.

 [Oware]: https://en.wikipedia.org/wiki/Oware
 [Mancala]: https://en.wikipedia.org/wiki/Mancala